ahoneybun/Arch_LUKS_systemd-boot_install/README.md

 # Arch-LUKS-systemd-boot-install
-Config file and steps to install Arch encrypted with systemd-boot
+Config files and steps to install Arch encrypted LUKS and systemd-boot as the bootloader.

 This is the end partition layout using the steps below: